experiencor/keras-yolo2/README.md

 ## Perform detection using trained weights on an image by running
 `python predict.py -c config.json -w /path/to/best_weights.h5 -i /path/to/image`

-It carries out detection on a image and write the image with bounding boxes to the same folder.
+It carries out detection on a image and write the image with detected bounding boxes to the same folder.

 # Usage for jupyter notebook people

-+ Refer to the notebook for a complete step-through implementation of YOLOv2 from scratch (training, testing, and scoring).
+Refer to the notebook (https://github.com/experiencor/basic-yolo-keras/blob/master/Yolo%20Step-by-Step.ipynb) for a complete step-through implementation of YOLOv2 from scratch (training, testing, and scoring).